cypherpunk-academy/2064/en/035_2021_The vulnerabilities database.md

 Achmed asked carefully: "QR codes?
 Airlift?"

 Marlene waved: "Yes, I hid the file and installed a program to display it on the screen in QR codes.
-Then you could get it out if you placed a QR code scanner on the other side of the screen and the screen was on."
+Then you could get it out if you placed a QR code scanner on the other side of the screen, and the screen was on."

 Achmed: "This is a plan!"